Vicksburg, Mississippi: 20th century

-Contemporary Vicksburg
+Early 21st century

 In 2001, a group of Vicksburg residents visited the Paducah, Kentucky, mural project, looking for ideas for their own community development.
 In 2002, the Vicksburg Riverfront murals program was begun by Louisiana mural artist Robert Dafford and his team on the floodwall located on the waterfront in downtown.
 Subjects for the murals were drawn from the history of Vicksburg and the surrounding area.
 They include President Theodore Roosevelt's bear hunt, the Sultana, the Sprague, the Siege of Vicksburg, the Kings Crossing site, Willie Dixon, the Flood of 1927, the 1953 Vicksburg, Mississippi tornado, Rosa A. Temple High School (known for integration activism) and the Vicksburg National Military Park.
 The project was finished in 2009 with the completion of the Jitney Jungle/Glass Kitchen mural.

 In the fall of 2010, a new 55-foot mural was painted on a section of wall on Grove Hill across the street from the original project by former Dafford muralists Benny Graeff and Herb Roe.
 The mural's subject is the annual "Run thru History" held in the Vicksburg National Military Park.

 On December 6–7, 2014, a symposium was held on the 140th anniversary of the 1874 riots.
 A variety of scholars gave papers and an open panel discussion was held on the second day at the Vicksburg National Military Park, in collaboration with the Jacqueline House African American Museum.